 It’s a common misconception that it can take years to complete the divorce process.
 The reality is that getting a divorce in the UK can take as little as six months.

 There’s a minimum timeframe of six months from the initial application stage to receiving the final order, offering a period of reflection, as well as providing couples with more time to .
 This includes an initial 20-week period from application to conditional order, as well as a six-week period from conditional order to final order.

 If couples struggle to resolve matrimonial finances or child arrangements, it may take longer.

 How can I speed up the divorce process?

-When people enter into a marriage, the last thing on their minds tends to be what will happen if their relationship breaks down.
-However, before taking this serious commitment, it's important to consider whether it would be beneficial to sign a .
-These documents set out how money should be organised during a marriage and how property and money is to be divided in the event that the marriage breaks down.
+4. Consider a pre-nuptial or a post-nuptial agreement - when people enter into a marriage, the last thing on their minds tends to be what will happen if their relationship breaks down.
+However, before making this serious commitment, it's important to consider whether it would be beneficial to sign a pre-nuptial agreement.
+These documents set out how money should be organised during a marriage and how property and money is to be divided if the marriage breaks down.